 The watershed that encompasses the plan area is traversed by the Rio Tesuque, which has long been used by both the Native American and Spanish settlers as a route into the nearby Sangre de Cristo Mountains, for purposes of moving herds of sheep and cattle, hunting and the gathering of firewood, piñones and other food sources and raw materials.
 Portions of the historic trail system remain intact today and are used by both residents and nonresidents, primarily for recreational uses.

 Numerous houses and buildings used for business and residential purposes undoubtedly date back to the mid-1800s.
 Archdiocese records date the current San Ysidro de Tesuque sanctuary at 1886.
 The Tesuque Elementary School began serving this community and neighboring communities in 1930 and is one of the oldest schools in the Santa Fe Public School system.
 In 2005, a new school was built on the site incorporating most of the old building.
-Bishop's Lodge Resort and Spa, was initially purchased and developed as a personal retreat by Archbishop Lamy in the mid-1800s and many of the historic buildings, have been preserved; most notably the Archbishop Lamy Chapel which recognized on the National Register of Historic Places.
+Bishop's Lodge Resort and Spa, was initially purchased and developed as a personal retreat by Archbishop Lamy in the mid-1800s and many of the historic buildings, have been preserved; most notably the Archbishop Lamy Chapel which is recognized on the National Register of Historic Places.

 In the 1950’s, 60’s and 70’s the community continued to flourish as a distinct rural community with a rich mix of agriculturally based uses which included: